 Minors who are convicted of any of the following offenses will receive a 30-day suspension for the first offense, a 60-day suspension for the second offense, and a 180-day suspension for the third offense.

-Alcohol Awareness classes are offered through the Texas Department of Licensing and Regulation (TDLR).
+Approved Alcohol Education Program classes may be located through the Texas Department of Licensing and Regulation.
 Online courses are not acceptable.
-For a list of approved classes, please contact TDLR at 800-803-9202.

 You may receive a suspension for a DWI conviction and a suspension for a blood or breath test refusal or failure resulting from the same arrest.